 Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics.
 And we do mean long before.

-In the past 400 years alone, there have been 12 global outbreaks of the flu, with the 1918 flu pandemic — which killed an estimated 50 million people — being the most deadly, according to a study in the journal Biomedicine & Pharmacotherapy.
+In the past 400 years alone, there have been 12 global outbreaks of the flu, with the 1918 flu pandemic — which killed an estimated 50 million people — being the most deadly, according to a study in Biomedicine & Pharmacotherapy.

 Today, the World Health Organization (WHO) heads a Global Influenza Programme (GIP) that collects data and statistics about the influenza virus from around the world.
 That information, including what types of virus are spreading where, can be used to help slow the spread of influenza and develop better vaccines for future seasons.